alice-cai/bubble/README.md

 ## Description

-*Bubble* is a web application that takes data from subreddits, extracts the keywords, and uses them to generate word clouds.
-Clicking any of the words redirects the user to a relevent article that is popular at the moment.
+*Bubble* is a web application that scrapes online sources for trending news, extracts the keywords, and uses them to generate word clouds based on how often each keyword appears.
+Clicking on any of the keywords redirects the user to a trending news article on the topic.

+Our objective was to redesign a common feature of everyday life with simplicity, usability and attractiveness.
+Instead of showing images and descriptions like traditional news platforms, *Bubble* uses Google Natural Language Processing to summarize news articles into keywords.
+The results are displayed to the user in popularity-based word clouds in the following categories: General, Science & Technology, Canada, Politics, Entertainment, and Sports.

+## Screenshots

 ![sports](https://user-images.githubusercontent.com/34670205/53299110-5f376000-3804-11e9-9fc3-ed5ff33d9037.png)